slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-- Protect your time like your money.
-Strategic laziness as a leverage point.
 - you always throw out your first pancake - primeiro milho é para os pardais
-- in order to understand i destried myself
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.
-- research is not doing something!
-Knowledge is Never the Issue, action is.
+- Research is not doing something.
+Knowledge is never the issue, action is.
 - The more “goal oriented” is the task, the more a potential 10x programmer
 - Be useful, not important.
 - monk mode -> no communication during mornings, only deep work -> meetings afternoon